Australian railway signalling: Perth Dwarf Signals

-In the southern half of Western Australia, the railways were all 1067mm gauge and there was no standard gauge rail at all, apart from the Trans-Australian Railway running from the east to Kalgoorlie.
+In the southern half of Western Australia, the railways were all 1067mm gauge and there was no standard gauge rail, apart from the Trans-Australian Railway running from the east to Kalgoorlie.

-In the 1960s the Commonwealth and Western Australian Government decide to build a standard gauge railway from Kalgoorlie to Perth.
-Leonora and Esperance were also "widened" to standard gauge at this time because they were connected through Coolgardie and that railway was decommissioned once the Standard Gauge project was completed.
+In the 1960s the Commonwealth and Western Australian Government decided to gauge convert the Eastern Goldfields and Eastern lines from Kalgoorlie to Perth to standard gauge.
+The Leonora and Esperance were also gauge converted to standard gauge.

-Staff and Ticket were the primary form of signalling safe working system used in Western Australia apart from major yards and main lines such as the Eastern Goldfields Railway.
+Staff and Ticket were the primary form of signalling safe working system used in Western Australia apart from major yards and main lines such as the Eastern Gline.
 This has been replaced with Train Orders and no staff and ticket exists in Western Australian and hasn't for more than 20 years.

 In 1967, the standard gauge was completed between Kalgoorlie and Kwinana, with a dual gauge section built in the Avon Valley between Avon Yard and Kwinana.
 From Avon Yard to Kalgoorlie this is known as the Single Line Automatic Signalling System using absolute block.
 Absolute block is used all throughout Western Australia with exception to the Pilbara Railways as no information has been attained to cover that area.

 A three aspect colour light signal is used in the Western Australian standard gauge railway and this system is almost completely uniform through the network in automatic signalling territory (narrow gauge as well).
 When a crossing loop is reached, a Home Signal will have a signal for each, with the crossing segment signal being 45 degrees beneath the main line signal and in the direction of the turnout.
 For example, if the turnout was a right-hand the crossing signal would be on the right side below the main signal.
 Either signal is taken as the Home signal even if taking the loop.
 Each has an individual number and letter.